 a.
-The Vice Provost for Equal Opportunity and Employment Diversity, Title IX and ADA Coordinator (Vice Provost) has overall responsibility for assuring university compliance with nondiscrimination laws and regulations.
+Executive Director, Office of Civil Rights and Title IX and ADA Coordinator (Executive Director) has overall responsibility for assuring university compliance with nondiscrimination laws and regulations.

-The EOO provides advice on addressing discrimination concerns, provides an avenue for informal resolution, and conducts formal investigations.
+CRTC provides advice on addressing discrimination concerns, provides an avenue for informal resolution, and conducts formal investigations.

 - b.
-The Vice President for Enrollment and Student Services (VPESS) or their designee has responsibility for administering the student conduct system as outlined in the Student Rights and Responsibilities Code (Code) [Washington Administrative Code, Chapter 516-21-240].
+The Vice President for Enrollment and Student Services (VPESS) ortheir designee has responsibility for administering the student conduct system as outlined in the Student Rights and Responsibilities Code (Code) [Washington Administrative Code, Chapter 516-21-240].
 VPESS or their designee determines if violation(s) of the Code have occurred and administers sanctions in the case of a substantiated complaint of student misconduct.
 This includes discrimination complaints, including complaints of sexual misconduct. - c.
 The Vice Presidents or their designee have responsibility for administering disciplinary measures to staff, in the case of a substantiated complaint of discrimination. - d.
 The Vice President of Academic Affairs/Provost or their designee has the responsibility for administering disciplinary measures to faculty, in the case of a substantiated complaint of discrimination.